-In this post, we’ll discuss how to create killer visuals that work for your business, share the technicalities of using Pinterest and look at how you can boost engagement with your Pinterest account to increase visitors to your ecommerce website.
+In this post, we’ll discuss how to create killer visuals that work for your business, share the technicalities of using Pinterest and look at how you can boost engagement with your Pinterest ideas that will increase visitors to your ecommerce website.

 The importance of Visual Content for Pinterest